crustio/Crust-Grants-Program/applications/crustlive.md

   * If so, how is your project different?

 Crust Live was built by Crust Network supporters therefore it's for Crust Network first.
-Crust Live is trully decentralized and is maintained by donation and advertisement.
+Crust Live is fully decentralized and is maintained by donation and advertisement.

 ## Team